danielharven/angularBuilder/README.md

 ### Full Preview Pages / Import Config ###
 * Run vb-cli by `yarn vb`
+* Select init version, this will generate all pages for financial
 * Select full preview version, this will generate all pages from demo preview

 ### Support ###